 | Melt instability | O/W (ice cream) | Protein-stabilized emulsion overheats | Increase Span 80 to reinforce fat crystal network.
 See our Ice Cream guide |

 - Determine the continuous phase.
 What touches the palate first?
-What’s the majority phase?
 If water > 60%, start with O/W. If fat > 60%, start with W/O.

 - Calculate the required HLB for your oil phase using the HLB additive principle.
 Oils have known required HLB values — butterfat ~9, vegetable oil ~7, cocoa butter ~4.

-- Select the Span/Tween pair whose fatty acid chain matches your dominant fat (stearic for bakery, oleic for dairy).
+- Select the Span/Polysorbate pair whose fatty acid chain matches your dominant fat (stearic for bakery, oleic for dairy).

-- Set the initial ratio using the HLB weighted average formula to hit the target.
+- Set the initial ratio using the HLB weighted average formula.
 Our Compound Emulsifiers guide walks through the calculation.

 - Test 3 ratios around the calculated value (±10%) and evaluate by centrifugation and shelf-hold.